 Sockeye Standard Allocation

-As of August 31, 2020, UBC Faculty members or UBC Principal Investigators can ask for a Standard Allocation at any time over the course of the academic year.
+Eligible UBC Researchers can request a Standard Allocation at any time over the course of the academic year.
 Applications are evaluated within 1-2 business days of receiving the submission.
-The Standard Allocation now provides fair share access to all available GPU and CPU and up to 5 TB of project storage and up to 5 TB for project scratch for immediate computing.
+The Standard Allocation provides fair share access to all available GPU and CPU and 5 TB of project storage and 5 TB for project scratch for immediate computing.
 The Standard Allocation is suitable for the majority of HPC needs.

-Call for applications for a new Priority Allocation will open on September 28, 2020.
-Priority Allocations provide access to reserved CPU and GPU resources, and up to 50 TB of project storage and up to 50 TB of project scratch.
-Applications for Priority Allocations will happen twice per academic year and will be reviewed by the Digital Research Infrastructure (DRI) Resource Allocation Committee (DRAC), made up of UBC Faculty and experts.
-Allocations awarded in November 2020 will run until June 30, 2021.
+Call for applications for Priority Allocations open on April 19, 2021.
+A Sockeye Priority Allocation provides priority access to CPU and GPU resources, and up to 50 TB of project storage and up to 50 TB of scratch space.
+Applications for Priority Allocations occur twice per academic year and are reviewed by the Digital Research Infrastructure (DRI) Resource Allocation Committee (DRAC), made up of UBC Faculty and experts.
+Priority allocations awarded in 2021 will run until June 30, 2022.

-Allocations are no longer given per research project.
-Access is granted per research team or lab, with the requesting Faculty member or Principal Investigator serving as Allocation Owner.
+Access is granted per research team or lab, with the requesting Eligible UBC Researcher serving as the Allocation Owner.
 Allocation Owners are able to request for any user to have access as long as they have an enhanced Campus Wide Login and an institutional email address.

 Please consult the UBC ARC Sockeye Application Guidelines for full eligibility requirements.